Gangezilla/housies/README.md

 # housies

-### To fix

-[ ] - session doesnt mantain for some reason.
-[x] - need to replace github with facebook, shouldnt be too hard.
-[x] - make database for homes.
-DB - Homes
-[x] - make database for reviews.
-DB - Reviews
-[] - relational on id, so you can find all reviews for a house.

 ### DONE
 - User can log in to their facebook account
 - user can select their house, from a google address drop down box and add a review.
+- if there are no reviews, they are prompted to add one.

 ### To Do
-- user can select a house from a drop down google box and see all reviews. if there are no reviews, they are prompted to add one.
+[x] user can select a house from a drop down google box [ ] and see all reviews.
+[ ] We'll handle retrieving reviews on the front end.
+[ ] Error handling.
+[ ] Change client to pool on all db calls.
+[ ] geolocation influenced address selection.
+[ ] Figuring out what styling looks like lel.
+[ ] STYLING
+[ ] Figuring out why FB doesn't work on live.
+[ ] See all recent reviews maybe?
+(V2 possibly)
+[ ] Try to figure out how to convert your DB stuff into promises, but its not compulsory.
+Just messy atm.
+[x] Handle returning reviews if a house has reviews.
+[ ] Update reviews to replace displayName with memberId [ ] You can only post a review if you're logged in.

 MVP V1:
 - Basic.
 User can search for a home, see reviews for that home, post a review.
 - Styled.

 V2: See recent reviews/feed.
 Map maybe...
+Photos of property.

 DB SCHEMA: